slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 -- Don Marquis [1878]*

 > *"If it doesn’t sell, it isn’t creative." (...)
-"You can’t bore people into buying your product." (...)
+"You can’t bore people into buying your product."
-"If you can’t advertise yourself, what hope have you being able to advertise anything else."
 -- David Ogilvy [1911]*

 > *"Nobody reads advertising.
 People read what interests them, and sometimes it’s an ad."